moeinoddin/Java-Course-Summary-Notes/README.md

 I couldn't find a way to share the entire local boostnote repository on my device. that probably would make things a lot easier.

-I had also used images in some parts.
-I have added them to the screenshots folder.
-Once HTML files are ready, this will most likely be solved as well.
 ## Authors

 -   **Moeinoddin Mansourfar**: